consensys-vertical-apps/mmi-defi-adapters/README.md

 # Welcome to our DeFi Adapter Library! 🚀

-This library is designed to simplify and standardize the process of fetching and interacting with data from various DeFi protocols, which often have unique interfaces and data structures.
-Our adapters fetch and transform underlying protocol data into a standardized format that can be easily used by portfolio dashboards.
+This library is designed to simplify and standardize the process of fetching data and interacting with various DeFi protocols, which often have unique interfaces and data structures.
+Our adapters 1) fetch and transform underlying protocol data into a standardised format that can be easily used by portfolio dashboards and 2) generate transaction params to create and update protocol positions.

 ## Our Goals 🎯